 Consider what topics and which books were popular at different time periods, how tastes changed during the nineteenth and twentieth centuries.
 It's also interesting to look at differences in African and other readers' tastes: who reads what, where, and when?
 Why?
 What factors influence taste in reading materials?

-Fine arts press books are created with special, artistic, craftsmanlike attention to the full range of the book arts (the paper and other materials employed, typography, creative writing, printing techniques, graphic design, binding, etc.).
-They represent a (now alternate) vision of what a book can be when it's created as an organic whole, with full attention brought to the quality of each element of its production.
-These books bring the audience, reader, or consumer of the work back full circle to the historical moment when books were luxury items created with the full devotion and attention of expert craftspeople producing the best possible product they could, and which have proven to survive quite well over many centuries.
-They remind us that books don't have to be merely a package for marketing content, but can be artifacts worthy of appreciation on their own terms.
-Almost no fine arts press books consider African related topics, so these examples represent an even smaller, super-specialized niche of this already arcane part of the book market.
+Fine arts press books are created with special, artistic, craft-focused attention to the full range of the book arts (ink, paper, typographic design, creative writing, printing techniques, graphic design, bindings, etc.).
+These represent a vision of what a book can be when created as an organic whole, with full attention to the quality of every element of production.
+They guide readers back to the historical moment when books were created with the full devotion and attention of expert craftspeople, and which have proven to survive quite well over many centuries.
+At the same time they demonstrate a new vision for book production in the 21st century, reminding us that books don't have to be only a package for marketing content, but can be artifacts worthy of appreciation on their own terms.
+Almost no fine arts press books consider African related topics, so these examples from Khelcom represent an even smaller, super-specialized niche of an already arcane bit of the book market.

 African Studies related manuscripts in our primary source collections include materials collected by and/or relating to: Lewis Berner (a UF biologist who conducted anti-malaria work in West Africa during World War II), Gwendolen M. Carter (a political scientist focusing on South Africa and the anti-Apartheid struggle), Graham and Brian Child (wildlife conservation in Southern Africa, Brian is a UF Geographer), Ronald Cohen (retired UF anthropologist who workied in Northern Nigeria), the East African Professional Hunters Association (Kenya), George Fortune (a lingusit of Southern Bantu languages), Frank Jolles (collector of Richard Ndimande's Studio Photographs from South Africa), Rene Lemarchand (retired UF political science professor's materials largely relating to Rwanda and Burundi), Eugene Manis (a plant breeder who worked on a Firestone plantation in Liberia in 1941), Martin Rikli (filmmaker's photographic albums and related materials on Ethiopia at the time of the Second Italo-Ethiopian War of 1935-'36), and George Shepperson (historian's collection relating to Livingstone).
 Several small collections relate to particular author's works, and some miscellaneous topical collections including Notre Congo a collector card album on the former Belgian Congo.
 Use the Finding Aids and Browse by collection title or Browse by Subject links for more information.